Starting a photography business – What skills you need to become a photographer!

 If you’re hoping to catch the eye of relevant clients it’s about developing a way to do this.
 Should you print some promotional booklets and use the snail mail approach so they land on their desk?
 Perhaps a simple email to the right people with a link to your portfolio will be enough.
 First though you’ll need to construct a list of who you want to work with, what type of photography you want to produce then get going on creating a portfolio that fits that niche and start focusing on standing out in this field.

 Standing out is more about having a unique eye and idea than being popular.
 Those who can develop creative business strategies with their work, whether that’s developing a cool product, photo tours, selling presets, online courses, whatever it is, try to get ahead of what other photographers are already doing.
-I’ve written an eBook ‘A Photographer’s Guide to Creative Vision‘ which helps shed the light on developing project ideas, creative tips + more…there’s currently $10 off too!
+Speaking of online courses, if you’re serious about working as a photographer and getting your images up to professional standard, I’ve got The Creative Photography Course starting again on August 1st, 2021.

 Having the most likes or followers on social media doesn’t necessarily equate to success, PLEASE remember this!